 Says octogenarian Dr Wong: “I think these Tea and Chat sessions not only help us engage in life-long learning but give us the chance to meet and interact with other seniors.”
 Such sessions usually attract about 60 to 100 people each time.

-In addition the Senior Alumni organise other activities such as visits to museum, Parliament, overseas tours, Lunar New Year Lo Hei get-together as well as packing and donating New Year hampers to the Home Nursing Foundation for them to distribute.
+In addition, the Senior Alumni organise other activities such as visits to museums, Parliament, overseas tours, Lunar New Year Lo Hei get-togethers as well as packing and donating New Year hampers to the Home Nursing Foundation for distribution.

 Looking ahead, Dr Wong says the group is very keen to explore other ways to help other seniors such as by befriending them or through tie-ups with community centres.

 He has a degree, an MBA and even a PhD.
 But Mr Lee Chee Ngauk is not one for staying still.
 Eager to grow his business and contribute back to society, he has set his sights on earning not one but two degrees in the coming years.